theoneandonlyshadow/Alexandrite-Magnus/README.md

 Ale𝙭andrite Magnus is a Computational Intelligence that uses AI as an additional feature.
 Ale𝙭 is used for solving complex and difficult mathematical inputs from a user.
 It also uses AI to further expand its coverage for inputs and user-friendly responses.

 Note: Ale𝙭andrite is **not** an open source project.
-It's source code will not be project and this applies to all the MaxTac projects.
+It's source code will not be public and this applies to all the MaxTac projects.

 ## Built With